 What made you want to become an ambassador?

-Why should people join this program?
+Why do you think people should join this program?

 What is your role as an ambassador?